appfoundry/DRYUtilities/README.md

 NSLog(@"Is not blank: %d", [@"\t\n" dryIsNotBlank]); //Is not blank: 0
 ```

-#### NSObject DRYNSNullSupport
+#### NSObject/NSNull DRYNSNullSupport
 `dryValueOrNil` can be used to convert an `[NSNull null]` value to `nil`.
-This can be useful for example when storing a NSDictionary with NSNull value to a Core Data object.
+This can be useful for example when storing a NSDictionary with NSNull values to a Core Data object.

 ```objective-c
 NSString *string = [[NSNull null] dryValueOrNil]; // string = nil